Skin Barrier Safety Notice

 Key Takeaway

 Your skin barrier is a lipid structure that keeps moisture in and irritants out.
-When it's damaged (tight skin, stinging products, redness), simplify your routine to cleanser + ceramide moisturizer + sunscreen for 2-6 weeks.
+When it feels compromised (tight skin, stinging products, redness), simplify your routine to cleanser + ceramide moisturizer + sunscreen and watch for signs that professional care is needed.

 What the Skin Barrier Actually Is